Doctoral Program

 - Submit to Aero/Astro Student Services Office three weeks in advance- for the Department Chair's review and signature:

-- University Oral Examination Schedule Form (if you have a minor, obtain minor department chair signature)
+- University Oral Examination Schedule Form (if you have a minor, obtain the minor department chair’s signature)

 - Dissertation abstract (for the committee chair)